TimoSaemann/caffe-segnet-cudnn5/README.md

 https://github.com/alexgkendall/SegNet-Tutorial/blob/master/Scripts/test_segmentation.cpp

 ## News

+* If SegNet is too slow for you, try out the [ENet](https://github.com/TimoSaemann/ENet) in Caffe.
+It's much faster!
+(May the 30th, 2017)

 * Speed up SegNet by merging batch normalization and convolutional layer with BN-absorber.py in the script folder.
+(May the 12th, 2017)

 * cuDNN v.6 has been released.
 I have tested it using Titan X Pascal.
 It doesn't bring any noticeable improvements for SegNet.
 For that reason I will not update the repository to cuDNN6.